mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/0-overview.md

 ### Controller Level

-To apply a lifecycle component to a specific controller, you can annotate the controller with the lifecycle component.
+To apply a Lifecycle Component to a specific controller, you can annotate the controller with the Lifecycle Component.

 ```dart title="routes/controllers/my_controller.dart"
 import 'package:revali_router/revali_router.dart';